-ASU East.
-The newest of the ASU campuses, ASU East opened in 1996 and serves more than 3,500 undergraduate and graduate students.
-Located in the East Valley, the 600acre campus offers many of the features of a small residential college in a suburban area while providing access to the resources of ASU Main in Tempe and the amenities of the metropolitan Phoenix area.
+East Campus.
+The polytechnic campus of the university, the East Campus opened in 1996 and serves more than 3,500 undergraduate and graduate students.
+Located in the East Valley, the 600-acre campus offers many of the features of a small residential college in a suburban area while providing access to the resources of the Tempe Campus and the amenities of the metropolitan Phoenix area.

-ASU East offers a variety of bachelor's and master's degrees, certificate programs, and, through partnerships with programs at ASU Main, select doctoral degrees.
-Sharing the campus with ASU East are two community colleges, an elementary school, a regional airport, a golf course, and several corporate research facilities.
-A partnership with Chandler-Gilbert Community College provides lower-division general education, general interest, and major pre-requisite courses to ASU East students and transfers the credits seamlessly to ASU.
+The East Campus offers a variety of bachelor's and master's degrees, certificate programs, and, through partnerships with programs at the Tempe Campus, select doctoral degrees.
+Sharing the campus with the East campus are two community colleges, an elementary school, a regional airport, a golf course, and several corporate research facilities.
+A partnership with Chandler-Gilbert Community College provides lower-division general education, general interest, and major prerequisite courses to East Campus students and transfers the credits seamlessly to ASU.

-Fully mediated classrooms and specialized educational facilities such as the Microelectronics Teaching Factory, the Graphic Information Technology Facility, and the flight program's Altitude Chamber offer unique teaching-learning opportunities for ASU East students.
+Fully mediated classrooms and specialized educational facilities such as the Microelectronics Teaching Factory, the Graphic Information Technology Facility, and the flight program's Altitude Chamber offer unique teaching-learning opportunities for East Campus students.

-On-campus housing for married students and families in addition to traditional residence halls for single students are available at ASU East.
-The Freshman Year Experience residence hall at ASU East offers a specialized community that integrates a variety of academic resources into residential life.
+On-campus housing for married students and families in addition to traditional residence halls for single students are available at East Campus.
+The Freshman Year Experience residence halls at East Campus offer a specialized community that integrates a variety of academic resources into residential life.

-A shuttle service provides transportation between ASU East and ASU Main.
+A shuttle service provides transportation between the East Campus and the Tempe Campus.
 The campus, located at Power and Williams Field Roads in Mesa, is easily accessible via major interstate routes.
-For more information, see "ASU East," page 600.
+For more information, see "East Campus," page 526.